The following standards are mandatory:

 (4) For children who are in self confinement, staff shall attempt to engage the child in programming at least every shift and attempt to determine the reason that the child is in self confinement and if that reason can be resolved.

-(5) For a child on medical isolation, the child shall be be placed on and removed from isolation by the health authority.
+(5) For a child on medical isolation, the child shall be placed on and removed from isolation by the health authority.

 (F) Written policy and procedure provide for review of all disciplinary reports by the detention center director administrator or his/her designee to assure conformity with policies and procedures.